openmc-dev/openmc/docs/source/methods/depletion.rst

 =========

-When materials in a system are subject to irradiation over a long period of time, nuclides within the material will transmute due to nuclear reactions, producing other nuclides which may be radioactive.
-The time-dependent process by which nuclides transmute and decay is known as *depletion* or *burnup*.
+When materials in a system are subject to irradiation over a long period of time, nuclides within the material will transmute due to nuclear reactions as well as spontaneous radioactive decay.
+The time-dependent process by which nuclides transmute under irradiation is known as *depletion* or *burnup*.
 To accurately analyze nuclear systems, it is often necessary to predict how the composition of materials will change since this change results in a corresponding change in the solution of the transport equation.
 The equation